AnanyaBangalore/AI_Lab_Codes/README.md

 # AI_Lab_Codes
-This repository contains my lab files for Artificial Intelligence (AI) projects.
-The files include source code, data sets, and output files that were created as part of my coursework.
-The lab files include the use of popular AI libraries and frameworks such as TensorFlow, Keras, and PyTorch.
+My lab files for Artificial Intelligence (AI) projects are stored in this repository.
+The files were produced as part of my coursework and comprise source code, data sets, and output files.

+Each lab file has a brief summary of the project's goals and functionality and corresponds to a particular AI topic or application.
+The files are arranged according to lab sessions and include information on a variety of subjects, such as robotics, computer vision, natural language processing, and machine learning.

+The lab files also contain documentation that gives a rundown of the AI ideas applied and the outcomes produced.
+Anyone with an interest in artificial intelligence (AI) or who wants to increase their knowledge and expertise in this field can use this documentation as a reference manual.